TAX ASSISTANCE 2021

 IF you are not waiting for EITC or ACTC refunds and it has been more than 21 days since you filed your taxes electronically (or someone else did so electronically for you), OR it has been more than 6 weeks since you mailed your paper return, you can call 1-800-829-0922 to check on the status of your refund.

 The Memphis office is located at 22 North Front Street in the Falls Building and is generally open Monday – Friday, 8:30 Am – 4:30 PM.
+NOTE: DUE TO COVID-19, THIS SITE NOW REQUIRES AN APPOINTMENT; NO WALK INS ACCEPTED.
 IRS staff do NOT provide free tax preparation assistance.
 Here is a list of the services available at that office: https://www.irs.gov/uac/Services-Provided-FOUR

 Many tax-related questions are answered on the IRS website at https://www.irs.gov/